scholtzm/vapor/examples/no-swearing/README.md

 # Vapor Example - No Swearing

-Example of custom plugin which will warn or kick the user if he uses a swear word.
+Example of custom plugin which will warn or kick the user (non-admin) if he uses a swear word.

 This example was originally in the Wiki.